Semana Santa, República Dominicana / Holy Week, Dominican Republic

-The Dominican Civil Defense will be stationed throughout the country with the participation of six thousand workers and more than eight thousand volunteers in over 1400 strategic locations.
+The Dominican Civil Defense will be stationed throughout the country with the participation of around six thousand workers and more than eight thousand volunteers in over 1400 strategic locations.
 They will be watching beaches, rivers and highways to make sure the big weekend runs smoothly.

 As per the Catholic tradition first comes Ash Wednesday / Miércoles de Ceniza.
 Holy Week starts on Palm Sunday / Domingo de Ramos.
 On Holy Thursday / Jueves Santo morning is the Chrism Mass / Misa Crismal and in the evening is the Mass of the Lord’s Supper, accompanied by the washing of feet and a procession.
 At noon on Good Friday / Viernes Santo is the Sermon on the Seven Words.
 Holy Saturday/ Sabado Santo an Easter Vigil is held from around 11pm until dawn.
 Then on Easter Sunday / Domingo de Resurrección or Domingo de Pascua there is an Easter Mass at noon.